 The Beatrice Hunter Cancer Research Institute aims to build a cancer research effort that:

-- encompasses all aspects of cancer research
+- encompasses all aspects of cancer research,

-- transforms our understanding of cancer
+- transforms our understanding of cancer,

-- pioneers major improvements in cancer treatments and care
+- pioneers major improvements in cancer treatments and care,

-- discovers ways to detect cancer in its earliest, most treatable stages
+- discovers ways to detect cancer in its earliest, most treatable stages,

-- discovers ways to prevent cancer metastasis
+- discovers ways to prevent cancer progression and metastasis, and

 - is a leading force in cancer research in Canada.